marktheknife/sunpower-web-monitor/README.md

 # SunPower Web Monitor

+**IMPORTANT:** Beginning September 2025, SunPower released firmware version 2025.9 build 61845.
+Their new firmware has removed the cgi-bin API used by this project.
+Which means it no longer works with the *PVS Solar Energy Dashboard* unless the PVS6 gateway firmware is version 2025.06 build 61839 or older.

+This issue currently affects all cloud connected PVS6 gateways.
+SunPower has announced that PVS5 gateways will receive a similar firmware update in the future.

+> ⚠️ Note: Although the PVS6's cgi-bin API has been removed by SunPower's latest firmware, their new release officially supports a varserver API.
+Unfortunately this project is not compatible with it.

+## PVS Solar Energy Dashboard

 The **PVS Solar Energy Dashboard** is a web-based viewer for monitoring data from a SunPower Solar System that uses a PVS5/PVS6 Gateway.
 It reports the model and serial number of every provisioned device in the system.
 Additionally, it displays power production, power consumption, and mains voltages.
 Each panel in your solar array also reports its DC volts, DC amps, and Microinverter AC voltages.

 > ⚠️ Note: Battery storage status is **not** currently supported.
 This feature will be added in the future—once a generous anonymous donor pays for the installation of a *SunVault* at the author’s residence.
 If you know such a person, please invite them to check out this project!